My favorite tech edits from 2025

 A breakdown of all the information that should be included on the first page of a knitting pattern, before the actual pattern instructions.
 This includes info like sizing, yarn, needles, gauge, notions, and abbreviations.

-Why I switched from hourly to per-word pricing
+Why I switched from hourly to per-word pricing (and then switched back again)

 Like most tech editors, for most of my career I’ve charged an hourly rate for my services, until I had the thought a couple of months ago to switch to a per-word rate.
 I feel like this isn’t a super common pricing structure for tech editing, in fact I’ve never heard of another editor doing it, but surely I can’t be the only one!